 Renters insurance offers financial protection to tenants regardless of the type of property you reside in, be it an apartment, a condo, or any type of living space.
 Some insurance companies may exclude certain coverages, so make sure to read your renters insurance declaration page for all listed exclusions.
 As a tenant with insurance coverage, it is important that you understand what protections you have under your policy, so you can make adequate preparations against perils that are not covered.
 For instance, some Texas tenants may not know that renters insurance policies will not protect them against losses resulting from sinkholes, floods, and certain types of disasters.

 The FAQs below answer some common questions about what Texas renters insurance covers and does not cover.
-For questions about the claims process and buying renters insurance - speak with a licensed Texas P&C agent:
+For questions about the renters insurance claims process and buying renters insurance - speak with a licensed and knowledgeable Texas P&C agent:

 Liability-only renters insurance (also known as: Personal Liability or Renters Coverage E) protects you from claims that result from third-party injury or property damage for which you are found liable.
 For instance, if you fail to notify the visitors about a pothole on the grounds of the rental property and it leads to an accident, you may be held responsible for bodily injuries and damages to someone else’s property.